 Linden Mallory is the assistant director of To Return.
 He was born and raised in Aspen, Colorado and began working as a mountain guide on Mt.
 Rainier in 2004 for RMI Expeditions.
 He has traveled extensively throughout the developing world as a guide and climber, from Kilimanjaro to Alaska to the Himalaya.
 Linden is a graduate of Dartmouth College with a BA in Geography and serves To Return by promoting our goals in the guiding community and by keeping tabs on our efforts with frequent travel to the Mt.
 Kilimanjaro community.

 Chris Halsey is the secretary and treasurer of To Return.
 Chris grew up in Boston and graduated from Mesa State College in Grand Junction, Colorado with a BA in Business Administration.
-He is the assistant ski patrol director for the Aspen Highlands Ski Patrol and a Snowmass Summer Ranger.
+He is the ski patrol director for the Buttermilk Ski Patrol and a Snowmass Summer Ranger.
 When not working, you’ll find Chris exploring the world as he is passionate about travel and adventure.
 He has traveled extensively in Tanzania and climbed Kilimanjaro.
-Chris leads our gear donation efforts through his relationships in the outdoor industry and most recently collected over 500 lbs of mountain gear for our 2012 gear donation drive from the Aspen Skiing Company.
+Chris leads our gear donation efforts through his relationships in the outdoor industry and most recently collected over 500 lbs of mountain gear for our gear donation drive from the Aspen Skiing Company.

 Joel Siao is a mountain and safari guide in Moshi, Tanzania and is the director of operations for To Return.
 Joel manages the day to day activities of the scholarship and gear donation programs.
 He coordinates with families and the schools to make sure all needs are met including transportation, uniforms, books, tuition, and more.
 Joel frequently goes the extra mile in getting to know our students and their families as part of To Return’s close oversight of our scholarship program.
 He also organizes the annual To Return gear donation in Moshi.
 When not guiding and working with To Return, you’ll find Joel spending time with his family.

-To Return is grateful to all of our partners who support us through in-kind services, fundraising, advertising and more.
+To Return is grateful to all of our partners who support us through in-kind services, fundraising, advertising, and more.